varun-pradhan-117/Misc-tools/README.md

   Call as: python ImgtoDiscEmoji.py sourcefolder/ destinationfolder/

 ## Watermarker
-  Script to apply watermark to a given PDF file.
-  Call as: python watermarker.py original-pdf-path watermark-pdf-path Watermarked PDF will be created in folder containing watermarker.py
+  Script to apply watermark to a given PDF file.\n Call as: python watermarker.py original-pdf-path watermark-pdf-path Watermarked PDF will be created in folder where watermark.py is called.